joseeden/All-Things-DevOps/pages/030-Security/003-Risk-Management.md

 ## Risk Management Terminologies

-### Asset
+- **Asset**

-An asset is something in need of protection.
+  - An asset is something in need of protection.

-### Vulnerability
+- **Vulnerability**

-Gap or weakness in protecting valuable assets, including information.
+  - Gap or weakness in protecting valuable assets, including information.
   - Example: IT environment vulnerable to flooding during a major storm.

-### Threat
+- **Threat**

-Something or someone aiming to exploit a vulnerability for unauthorized access.
+  - Something or someone aiming to exploit a vulnerability for unauthorized access.

   - Example: Natural disaster threatening utility power supply, impacting IT asset availability.

-**Harm by Exploitation:**
+  - **Harm by Exploitation:**

     - Exploiting a vulnerability allows threats to harm assets.
     - Example: Storm cutting off power, rendering IT components unusable.

-**Mitigation and Risk Evaluation:**
+  - **Mitigation and Risk Evaluation:**

     - Evaluate event likelihood and take actions to mitigate risks.
     - Example: Assessing storm risk and implementing measures to protect IT assets.

-### Threat Actor
+- **Threat Actor**

-A Threat Actor is defined as an individual or a group posing a threat (according to NIST SP 800-150 under Threat Actor).
-Typical threat actors include the following:
+  - An individual or a group posing a threat (according to NIST SP 800-150 under Threat Actor).
+  - Typical threat actors include the following:
     - Insiders (either deliberately, by simple human error, or by gross incompetence).
     - Outside individuals or informal groups (either planned or opportunistic, discovering vulnerability).
     - Formal entities that are nonpolitical (such as business competitors and cybercriminals).
     - Formal entities that are political (such as terrorists, nation-states, and hacktivists).
     - Intelligence or information gatherers (could be any of the above).
     - Technology (such as free-running bots and artificial intelligence , which could be part of any of the above).

-For more details, please see [Cyber Threat and Attacks.](./017-Cyber-Threats-and-Attacks.md)
+  - For more details, please see [Cyber Threat and Attacks.](./017-Cyber-Threats-and-Attacks.md)

-### Threat Vector
+- **Threat Vector**

-The means by which a threat actor carries out their objectives.
+  - The means by which a threat actor carries out their objectives.

-### Attacker
+- **Attacker**

-An Attacker is always an individual, but a Threat Actor can be either a group or an entity.
+  - An Attacker is always an individual, but a Threat Actor can be either a group or an entity.

-The three most common goals of cybersecurity attackers are DAD:
+  - The three most common goals of cybersecurity attackers are DAD:

     - Disclosure
     - Alteration
     - Denial

-### Attack Vectors
+- **Attack Vectors**

-Pathways to gain access to infrastructure.
+  - Pathways to gain access to infrastructure.

     - Weak configurations
     - Open firewall ports
     - Lack of user security awareness
     - Lack of MFA
     - Missing patches
     - Infected USB drive

-### Supply-Chain Attacks
+- **Supply-Chain Attacks**

-Anyone or anything that allows you to deliver a product or a service:
+  - Anyone or anything that allows you to deliver a product or a service:

     - Manufacturers
     - Contractors
     - Outsourced personnel

-As owners of the contractual agreement, we have the **right to audit** the third-party systems any time to make sure they're compliant with standards and regulations.
+  - As owners of the contractual agreement, we have the **right to audit** the third-party systems any time to make sure they're compliant with standards and regulations.

-### Likelihood
+- **Likelihood**

   - **Likelihood of occurrence**

       - This is the weighted factor based on a subjective analysis of the probability that a given threat or set of threats is capable of exploiting a given vulnerability or set of vulnerabilities.

   - **Assessing Impact:**

       - Impact is the magnitude of harm resulting from unauthorized actions like disclosure, modification, destruction, or loss of information or system availability.
       - Consideration: Potential results if a threat materializes and an event occurs.

-### Shadow IT
+- **Shadow IT**

-Shadow IT is the use of unapproved technology, software, or hardware by employees without authorization from IT or security teams.
+  - Shadow IT is the use of unapproved technology, software, or hardware by employees without authorization from IT or security teams.

   - It poses risks like data breaches, compliance issues, and other security vulnerabilities.

   - Focus is on identifying, managing, and mitigating these risks through effective policies, detection methods, and user education.

-### State Actor
+- **State Actor**

-State actors work for or represent a government or nation-state, often with cyber-focused goals.
+  - State actors work for or represent a government or nation-state, often with cyber-focused goals.

   - They have extensive resources and technical skills for complex cyber operations.
   - Common targets include government, military, critical infrastructure, and major corporations.
   - Effective responses require strong cybersecurity, intelligence sharing, and international cooperation.

-### Advanced Persistent Threat
+- **Advanced Persistent Threat**

-An Advanced Persistent Threat (APT) is a sophisticated and stealthy cyber attack.
+  - An Advanced Persistent Threat (APT) is a sophisticated and stealthy cyber attack.
   - Usually conducted by organized groups, often linked to nation-states.
   - They focus on maintaining long-term access to a target's network.
   - APTs often aim to gather intelligence, steal data, or disrupt operations.

-### Advance Tactics, Techniques, and Procedures
+- **Advance Tactics, Techniques, and Procedures**

-Advanced Tactics, Techniques, and Procedures (TTP) describe the behaviors and methods used by threat actors in cyber attacks.
+  - Advanced Tactics, Techniques, and Procedures (TTP) describe the behaviors and methods used by threat actors in cyber attacks.

     - **Tactics** refer to the high-level goals or strategies that threat actors aim to achieve.
     - **Techniques** involve the specific ways or approaches attackers use to execute tactics.
     - **Procedures** describe detailed steps or sequences used to carry out techniques consistently.

 ## Risk Management Frameworks